-Below is the statement by Katy Neas, Easterseals Executive Vice President of Public Affairs, reacting to the Senate Republican release of the Better Care Reconciliation Act of 2017.
+Below is the statement by Katy Neas, former Easterseals Executive Vice President of Public Affairs, reacting to the Senate Republican release of the Better Care Reconciliation Act of 2017.

 “The Senate’s Better Care Reconciliation Act released today by Majority Leader Mitch McConnell jeopardizes the health and well-being of millions of children and adults with disabilities.
 The Medicaid system that provides essential home and community-based care is already underfunded, has resulted in cuts to services and has increased the long wait lists individuals and families we serve across the country endure.
 The Senate bill will accelerate this problem by instituting restrictive caps on federal Medicaid funding—using formulas that result in cuts that are worse than those set in the U.S. House-passed bill formula.